 Oh man!
-Christmas is going to be here before we know it so I wanted to share with you all a super fun and super simple craft idea to make your own advent calendar.
+Christmas always seems to come quicker every year and is going to be here before we know it, so I wanted to share with you all a super fun and super simple craft idea to make your own advent calendar.

 What I love most about this particular craft is that it is so easy to let your creativity soar and pick whatever colors that you want to use giving you the opportunity to really personalize it… for yourself, or if it’s a gift it’s easy to personalize it to suit the recipients tastes too.